 Bouncing emails are email delivery failure notifications.
 Receiving a bounce email means your email wasn’t delivered to the recipient.
 A high email bounce rate can damage the reputation of your email sending account.

 There are several possible reasons for not being able to deliver emails.
 Some of them are temporary reasons, and some are permanent.

 The difference between hard and soft bounces

 A temporary error means you can deliver an email to the recipient if the reason for the soft bounce is prevented.
-To prevent the soft bounce you experienced, you first need to understand why the soft bounce occurred.
+To prevent the soft bounce you experienced, you first need to understand.

 The main reason for soft bounces

 There are countless reasons for soft bounces.
 However, most of the time, a soft bounce occurs when the recipient email server finds your email very likely to be spam.

 Email servers work hard to avoid any spam emails delivered to their users.
 They use spam filters to evaluate all incoming email, whether it is spam.